Welcome!

 15 November 2023

-Our review article on the fascinating topic of correlated disordered media in optics and photonics has now been published in Reviews of Modern Physics.
+Our review article on the fascinating topic of correlated disordered media in optics and photonics has now been published.

 Published article | Preprint |PDF